PSDtoHUBSPOT News Blog

 Complete all pre-production tasks

-Before you launch your game translation project, be sure that your game is really ready for the translation phase.
+Before you launch your games translation project, be sure that your game is really ready for the translation phase.
 Various tasks should be completed in advance of passing your game on to a translation agency in order to make the overall process run as smoothly as possible.
 Here is a list of some of the key pre-production responsibilities:

 • Gathering various pieces of information